yugasun/site/content/learn/abstract-serverless.md

 Simply changing LBL's profile picture with a QR code linking to the bot caused a huge spike in traffic.
 Because of the myriad of APIs (a database, NLP, etc.) the bot had to call, it was clear the legacy architecture would not scale.

 In response, AbstractAI engineers deployed additional Dynos to maintain an acceptable response time.
-All and All, the legacy architecture that supported the LBL bot would cost nearly $100/month to maintain.

 <img src="https://scontent-lax3-1.xx.fbcdn.net/v/t1.0-9/15241180_10155018659806564_434315781857504498_n.jpg?oh=52595ac03a4afd91bd3efbee6caa4bf3&oe=5916BC77">
 ### Why Serverless